kubernetes/website/content/en/docs/contribute/_index.md

 {{% capture overview %}}

-The Kubernetes website loves all contributions from new members and experienced ones!
-Compared to other parts of the Kubernetes project, documentation is an easy way to get involved and have impact, especially for new contributors.
+The Kubernetes website loves contributions from all members, both new and experienced!

 {{% /capture %}}